Professional edition active

 © Springer Science+Business Media

-Eczema herpeticum is an infection with herpes simplex virus (HSV) of the skin that is more diffuse and widespread than those in nonatopic patients.
-Eczema herpeticum is commonly the primary HSV infection, but can also result from recurrent infection, in patients with atopic dermatitis.
+Eczema herpeticum is an infection of the skin with herpes simplex virus (HSV) that is more diffuse and widespread than HSV skin infections in nonatopic patients.
+Eczema herpeticum is commonly the primary HSV infection in patients with atopic dermatitis, but can also result from recurrent infection.
 It manifests as grouped vesicles in areas of active or recent dermatitis, although normal skin can be involved.
 High fever and adenopathy may develop after several days.
 Occasionally, this infection can become systemic, which may be fatal.
 Sometimes the eye is involved, causing a painful corneal lesion.
 Eczema vaccinatum is a similar complication due to smallpox vaccination, in which the vaccinia virus disseminates and may become life-threatening.
 Atopic patients should therefore not receive smallpox vaccinations.

 Eczema Herpeticum